Jacques Tom Rivest

 Now is the Cool of the Day

-Jean Ritchie was born in Kentucky in 1922, eventually becoming known as 'the mother of folk', having recorded countless albums of folk and folk-inspired music.
+Jean Ritchie (1922-2015), during her lengthy career, became known as 'the mother of folk', having recorded countless albums of folk and folk-inspired music.
 At the time of writing, Ritchie is not only still living (aged 85), but performing, putting her in the Pete Seeger league of musical longevity.
 As much as for her singing, she's known as one of America's chief exponents of the lap dulcimer, as against the better-known hammer version.
 Her first album, Traditional Songs of Her Kentucky Mountain Home, was recorded at the dawn of the long-playing era, in 1952 and while her recorded output has slowed from the '70s on, her most recent album appeared in the late '90s and it's presumably not inconceivable that she may record again.

 1977's None But One was something like Ritchie's 24th album, appearing on the Sire label, making her a contemporaneous label-mate of The Ramones.
 I wonder what she thought?
 Label boss Seymour Stein obviously had the breadth of vision to sign both artists, though, which has to be applauded.
 None But One is a mix of more obviously traditional folk songs (the beautiful old English ballad Fair Nottamun Town, the title track) and countryish material (Too Many Shadows, See That Rainbow Shine), with a modern backing in places.
 Some listeners may find Ritchie's delivery a bit old-fashioned, but given that she was in her twenties before she even heard the radio, it's highly commendable that she allowed producer Al Steckler to foist so many modern influences on her music.